abhinavofficial/kafka-learning/documents/kafka-streaming-ksqlDB.md

 We discussed this topic while learning about [Consumer](kafka-consumer.md) briefly.
 Lets discuss it again - this is really a problem of any distributed streaming system.

 ### Avoiding Never Read scenario
+Ideally we want some sort of state store that can be migrated or reassigned to another process if one of them fails.
+In Kafka streams, you have granular control over what type of state store you use such as RocksDB.
+But in addition to that, we need a way to rebuild that state store if replication of copies of the state is not already enabled.
+For streams and ksqlDB this means reading from a compacted change log topic that tracks all the state changes for a long as they are relevant.
+Additionally, as part of recovery process, the work needs to be assigned to that other processor, so it can finish it. ksqlDB and Kafka streams both handle this for you automatically.

+### Avoiding multiple reads
+Let's understand one concept before diving into the solution.
+**Idempotent**: A mathematical operation that produces the same result if repeated.
+In computer science, this would translate to **an action that is safe to repeat**.
+In Stream world it would mean - If your system receives the same event multiple times, it can be handled properly.

+This can be handled through duplicate detection, unique IDs, or sequence IDs, depending on the scenario.

+We can actually choose which of these scenarios we want ksqlDB or Kafka streams to operate in.
+We just need to confgure **Processing Guarantee setting**.
+We touched upon this in previous learning on producer and consumer.
+Specifically the two options are called **exactly-once** and **at-least-once** (default). **exactly-once** semantics comes with small performance and storage cost - your processor, in this case in ksqlDB or Kafka streams, needs to be set as idempotent.
+It means, Kafka knows how to get rid of any duplicate events that have been produced multiple times by using a sequence number that's added to the event, similar to how TCP works for the TCP protocol.
+This would increase the size of your events by a small amount since we are adding information.
+Additionally, Kafka Streams and ksqlDB have to use **Kafka Transaction API** in order to track changes to state, track changes to the topic offset and output the transformative events atomically.
+Atomically means they happen all at once or not at all.

 ## Exercise 1: Fraud Detection System
 Let's learn the concepts of Kafka stream by implementing Fraud detection system - we will keep it simple and may not reflect the actual rules as implementing in a BFSI system.